-Included are older small houses, classic small houses, modern small houses, and house-like structures (e.g. pool and guesthouses) that could serve as a small house.
-Their size and design is the focus of this collection.
+Included are older small houses, classic small houses, modern small houses, and house-like structures (e.g. pool and guesthouses) that could serve as small houses.
+Their size and design are the focus of this collection.
 The ones toward the end are the most ideal to me.
 Enjoy the tour. 🙂

 I particularly like this one for the security it provides by being above the garage.

 Cool houseboat (interior – kitchen).
 An alternative small house.